 Did you know?
 There are 330 million monthly active users on Twitter. (source)

-There are several ways to make your profile stand out amongst the millions of others.
+There are several other ways to make your profile stand out amongst the millions of others.
 You can create:

-- a captivating and/or unique profile pic/image
+- a captivating and/or unique profile photo/image

 - a strategic header

 - an inspiring bio (using only 160 characters)

 Before i tell you how to do it, please listen to a bit of caution…

 Although, technically, you could change the font throughout your Twitter bio entirely to unique and fun characters, I don’t recommend going too crazy because it could be hard to read and won’t look good for people who don’t have those fonts automatically installed on their computer.